Millet21/WaveSpace/README.md

 Download latest version from [here](https://github.com/kpetras/WaveSpace/tree/main/distribution)

-Open a terminal, navigate to correct directory and install with
+Open a terminal, navigate to the directory you downloaded to and install with
 ```
 pip install WaveSpace-1.0.0-py3-none-any.whl
 ```

 ## Modules
 ### Decomposition:
 Implements various frequency decomposition techniques, such as Fourier and wavelet transforms, Empirical Mode Decomposition (EMD)